bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

   - :pencil: 20: Functional Stateless React Components *(regex `.includes` test for `propTypes`)*

 - **State**
-  - :pencil2: Define the initial state within the component's constructor (Jason)
+  - :pencil2: 21: Define the initial state within the component's constructor (Jason)
+  - :pencil: 22: Display state with `this.state`
-  - :pencil2: Display state with `this.state`
+  - :pencil2: 23: Another way to display state with `this.state` in render, and notes on Virtual DOM
-  - :pencil2: `this`
+  - :pencil2: 24: `this`
-  - :pencil2: Update state with `setState` with click: simple counter
+  - :pencil2: 25: Update state with `setState` with click: simple counter
-  - :pencil2: `OnChange` handlers: controlled input box
+  - :pencil2: 26: `OnChange` handlers: controlled input box
-  - :pencil2: More complex example: Controlled form with submit button
+  - :pencil2: 27: More complex example: Controlled form with submit button
-  - :pencil2: Pass `state` to child as props: Unidirectional data flow
+  - :pencil2: 28: Pass `state` to child as props: Unidirectional data flow
-  - :pencil2: Passing methods as callbacks to children: child is stateless
+  - :pencil2: 29: Passing methods as callbacks to children: child is stateless

 - **Component Lifecycle Hooks**
   - :pencil2: `componentWillMount`